-In addition to allowing you the use of svg and image formats there is the interesting use of inline content in the form of a Java Icon allowing you greater control.
-You also have a chance to apply colour replacements (which cab be used to render a black and white image into a set colour as needed.
+In addition to allowing you the use of SVG and image formats there is the interesting use of inline content in the form of a Java Icon allowing you greater control.
+You also have a chance to apply color replacements (which cab be used to render a black and white image into a set color as needed.

 A style visitor is defined allowing you to traverse the style data structure.
 For details on the use of a visitor please review Filter on the subject.

 Objects for symbology encoding are created using a

 org.opengis.style.StyleFactory sf = CommonFactoryFinder.getStyleFactory(null); FilterFactory2 ff = CommonFactoryFinder.getFilterFactory2(null); Fill fill = sf.fill(null, ff.literal(Color.BLUE), ff.literal(1.0));